Every River Has a Mouth: The Visual Languages That Connect Us

 Visit Us

-A wheelchair accessible path is also located between Christ Church Cathedral and Cathedral Place on Georgia Street.
-This takes you through the courtyard and to the Gallery entrance.
+A wheelchair-accessible route is available between Christ Church Cathedral and Cathedral Place on Georgia Street, guiding you through the courtyard directly to the Gallery entrance.